-As I was about to start this step-by-step recipe, a little drama happened into my kitchen !
-My precious scale was out.
-At first I thought it was the batteries so I ran out to buy some.
-But no, in spite of brand new ones, it didn’t give any signal of life anymore.
-I had no other option but to buy a new one one right away, but I then had to wait a few days before I could finally prepare a puff pastry.
+As I was about to start this recipe, a little drama happened!
+My precious cooking scale was out.
+After running out to buy some batteries, it turned out it was not it.
+I had no other option but to buy a new one, but I had no option than to wait a few days before I could finally prepare a puff pastry.

-Now you have to please me and get started, you’ll see it’s much less scary than it looks.
+That said, let’s get started and do you me a favor: try it, you’ll see it’s much less scary than it looks.

 About the inverse puff pastry recipe

-People are often scared of doing puff pastry.
-This recipe requires waiting time, and to understand how to fold it, but other than that it’s pretty easy.
-I’ve never tried the classic recipe but I’m a fan of inverse puff pastry and quick puff pastry.
-For the recipe I use famous chef Christophe Felder’s one, I find it perfect.
-I just adapted the process a little bit by speeding up the folds [I explain this below].
+People are often scared of doing their own puff pastry.
+This recipe requires waiting time and understanding the folding, but other than that it’s pretty easy.
+I’ve never tried the classic recipe, but this inverse puff pastry is a perfect option.
+I’ve been using the same recipe for years, from pastry chef Christophe Felder’s, I find it perfect.
+I adapted a bit the process by speeding up the folds [see below].

-Before I started the first time I was worried about butter.
-Puff pastry involves a good dose of butter, a special one called “beurre de tourage” [a large sheet of dry butter, very rich in fat (84%), and of high quality].
-But I can’t find this kind of butter easily here.
-So I just bought butter at the grocery store, and it worked very well.
-I buy any brand [depending on specials] so it can be either a brand name or a house brande, my puff pastries have always worked well.
-And when I need a sheet of butter [literally butter in the shape of a sheet], I slightly soften the amount of butter I need, I form my sheet, film it and put in the fridge to harden.
-It works very well.
+Before taking the plunge, I was worried about the quality of the butter.
+Puff pastry involves a large amount of butter, and even more a special one called “beurre de tourage” [a large sheet of dry butter, very rich in fat (84%), and of high quality].
+But I can’t find this kind of butter easily in Montreal.
+So I bought butter at the grocery store, which turned out to work very well.
+I buy any brand [depending on specials], so it can be either a brand name or a house brand.
+My puff pastries have always worked pretty decently.
+And when I need a sheet of butter [literally a butter in the shape of a sheet], I slightly soften the amount of butter I need; I form a sheet, film it and put it in the fridge to harden.
+Works like a charm.

-And now the main point of the recipe : the folds.
-For the dough to raise it must be folded several times to form layers, which will allow the famous puff.
-For a successful puff pastry you have to make at least 5 to 6 folds.
+Now the main point of the recipe: the folds.
+For the dough to rise properly, it must be folded several times to form layers.
+This will allow the dough to form the famous puffs.
+You must make at least 5 to 6 folds for a successful puff pastry.
 There are several methods to make them.
 The classic version is to make simple folds.
-If you do this you will need a whole day to make your dough, since you have to put it back in the fridge between each fold… But luckily you can also do double fold, yeaaaaaah!
-And you can cheat a little more by combining a single and a double fold at a time, double yeaaaaaah!
-But there is the limit, if you make more folds in a row the dough warms up and you would risk to damage it.
+If you do so, you will need a whole day to make your dough since you have to put it back in the fridge between each fold.
+But luckily, you can also do double folds!
+And you can cheat a little more by combining a single and a double fold at a time!
+But there is a limit, if you make more folds in a row, the dough warms up, and you risk damaging it.

-So here’s how I do it : first a single fold and then I go straight on with a double fold.
-I put the dough back in the fridge [1 to 2 hours, or more if I have other things to do] and I do the same thing again: 1 single and 1 double fold.
-There you go, you have 6 folds and the dough is ready.
-It has to be placed one last time in the fridge and it can be used.
+So here’s how I do it: first, a single fold, and I go straight on with a double fold.
+I put the dough back in the fridge [1 to 2 hours, or more if I have other things to do], and I do the same thing again: 1 single and 1 double fold.
+There you go, you have six folds, and the dough is ready.
+It has to be placed one last time in the fridge, and it can be used.
 The puff pastry must always be very cold when you use it.

 How to prepare the dough, step by step

-The “butter-flour” should be about twice the size of the “simple dough”.
+The “butter flour” should be about twice the size of the “simple dough.”
 I spread them to the right size before putting them in the fridge.
-I find it easier to spread them immediately than after resting in the fridge where they are much more rigid.
-Place the “butter-flour” on a well-floured counter, and place the “simple dough” in its center.
+I find it easier to spread them immediately than after resting in the fridge, as they are much more rigid.
+Place the “butter flour” on a well-floured counter and the “simple dough” in its center.

-Fold the edges of the “butter-flour” over the “simple dough” so that it is trapped inside.
+Fold the edges of the “butter-flour” edges over the “simple dough” so it is trapped inside.

 2. Single fold

-Spread the dough lengthwise, thinly (to a height of about 5 to 6 mm).
+Spread the dough lengthwise, thinly (to about 5 to 6 mm).
 Make a single fold.

-Once you’ve done the single fold, turn the dough a quarter turn, so that the opening is always facing you.
+Once you’ve done the single fold, turn the dough a quarter turn so that the opening always faces you.

 4. Double fold